selinaerhabor/onetwocook/README.md

 The HTML and CSS code for the OneTwoCook application has been tested using official validators, screenshots of the Browser Test results are available via the links below and can also be found in a folder called `browser-tests` under the `tests` folder.

 **HTML code**
-* OneTwoCook Online Cookbook has [passed](https://github.com/selinaerhabor/onetwocook/tree/master/tests/browser-tests/result-html-validator.png) with no errors returned.
+* OneTwoCook Online Cookbook has [passed]() with no errors returned.

 **CSS Code**
-* OneTwoCook Online Cookbook has [passed](https://github.com/selinaerhabor/onetwocook/tree/master/tests/browser-tests/result-css-validator.png) with no errors returned.
+* No application errors for the style.css code was returned for OneTwoCook Online Cookbook.

 ## 4.3 Jasmine Tests Results: